Bird Sexing PCR Protocol – CHD1F/CHD1R primers

 Protocol

-To start this protocol you need to have extracted DNA from your feather samples, using either the DNA Extraction from Feathers – HotSHOT Kit protocol or a comparable DNA extraction method.
+To start this protocol you need to have extracted DNA from your feather or blood samples.
+You can do this using either the DNA Extraction from Feathers – HotSHOT Kit protocol, DNA Extraction from Blood Spots – HotSHOT Kit protocol, or a comparable DNA extraction method.

-Directly before PCR, you should have prepared 1 in 10 dilutions of your DNA extractions in PCR grade water, as described in the protocol above.
+In some cases you may want to dilute your DNA extract in order to reduce PCR inhibition.
+To do this, prepare 1 in 10 dilutions of your DNA extractions in PCR grade water directly before PCR, as described in the protocols linked above.

 1. PCR

-You will need your DNA extractions (1), an empty PCR tube (2), an empty 1.5 mL microcentrifuge tube, the primer mix for this project (3), Firepol master mix (4), and PCR grade water (5).
+You will need your DNA extractions (1), an empty PCR tube (2), an empty 1.5 mL microcentrifuge tube, the primer mix for this project (3), 5X FIREPol master mix (4), and PCR grade water (5).

 The first step is to calculate how much PCR reaction mix you require for your samples.

-PCR reaction mix is the combination of Firepol master mix, primer mix and PCR grade water you will add to each PCR tube before adding your DNA extraction.
+PCR reaction mix is the combination of 5x FIREPol master mix, primer mix and PCR grade water you will add to each PCR tube before adding your DNA extraction.

 For each sample, you will need: